 Note: The “COVID-19 Exposure Logging” toggle is disabled by default in iOS 13.5.
-This does not collect any data without you installing and authorizing a local health authority app, which will be available soon.
-Apple and Google’s exposure notification system will be completely opt-in.
+This does not collect any data without you installing and authorizing a local health authority app.
+Apple and Google’s exposure notification system is completely opt-in.

 How to turn on/off COVID-19 contact tracing on iPhone

 - On iOS 13.5 and later, head to Settings on your iPhone